Silver Criteria

 Aeroplane

-Dog jumps over the handler's outstretched arms, repeating at least three times (both arms jumped = one rep).
+Dog jumps over the handler's outstretched arms, repeating at least 3 times

 Anything But Dogs Free Space (Silver)

-Show your pet (this trick is for any animal other than canines) performing a trick which requires a simple chain with a similar difficulty to the other Silver tricks.
+Show your pet performing any trick which is similar in difficulty to the other Twilight Silver tricks.

 Are You Shy?